Aphid

 Monitoring & Action

 Scout new growth weekly for early colonies (March-April).
 By week 2-3, look for natural enemies: ladybug larvae (tiny, elongated, black and orange), syrphid fly larvae (green maggots), parasitoid mummies (tan, swollen, papery aphids).
-Monitor mummy ratios to live aphid counts.
-Presence of predators means waiting is the correct response.
+Mummy ratios relative to live aphid counts indicate biocontrol activity; predator presence typically forestalls the need for chemical intervention.

 Establish 3-week waiting period from first detection of colonies.
 If by week 3 predator populations (lady beetles, lacewings, syrphids) are visible and mummy counts are rising, allow natural control to proceed - do not spray.
 Treat only if: (1) populations are growing despite 3 weeks' waiting, (2) mummy ratios are flat, (3) plant shows stress.
 For heavy aphids on young trees, water spray dislodges without harming predators.